Looking for the best rowing machine? We’ve put together this comprehensive guide so you can make the right choice.

 There are a lot of benefits that apply equally to a treadmill and a rowing machine.
 Both machines strengthen your heart and lungs, can improve your mood and stress levels, help increase your energy levels and promote healthy sleep patterns.

-The main difference between rowing machines and other cardiovascular equipment like treadmills, cross trainers and stair climbers, is that rowing machines work the upper body and the lower body simultaneously.
+The main difference between rowing machines and other cardiovascular equipment like treadmills, cross trainers and stair climbers, is that they can work the upper body and the lower body simultaneously.

 A treadmill is great for people who want to focus more on their lower body and overall aerobic fitness.
 If you love to run or walk, and you aren’t concerned about working your core and arms, then a treadmill could be your ideal fitness machine.

 Another important thing to consider when deciding between a rowing machine and a treadmill is the impact.
-Rowing machines allow you to avoid impact, treadmills do not.
+Rowers allow you to avoid impact, treadmills do not.
 Jogging outdoors or on a treadmill can cause orthopaedic impact which can lead to joint pain (particularly in the knees) and arthritis.

 A key benefit of rowing, when compared to a treadmill, is that rowing allows you to build muscle at the same time as losing weight.

-Rowing machines offer a more complete and balanced workout with little to no impact.
-If you only have space or the budget for one machine, I would recommend a rowing machine.
-Rowers work more areas of the body, so you get a more comprehensive workout for a similar level of investment.
+They offer a more complete and balanced workout with little to no impact.
+If you only have space or the budget for one piece of exercise equipment, I would recommend getting one.
+They work more areas of the body, so you get a more comprehensive workout for a similar level of investment.

 A few tips for good technique.